Our People

 Overseeing community grant programs

 The South West Community Foundation is managed by a voluntary board.
-Directors are people with extensive regional knowledge who have an ability to make a difference.
+Directors are people with extensive regional knowledge, who represent various communities across our footprint and who have an ability to make a difference.
 Collectively they hold key knowledge and experience relevant to the operation of the foundation.

 Become a Board Director